 - Excellent built quality with metal components.

-- A more portable unit than the Prime 4.
+- A more portable unit than the Prime 4 Plus.

 Pioneer OPUS-QUAD Review